Nigerian Air Force: 2010s

 On 15 October 2019, the NAF winged its first female combat fighter jet pilot, Flight Lieutenant Kafayat Sanni, and its first female combat helicopter pilot Lieutenant Tolulope Arotile.
 They were amongst thirteen other pilots also winged on the same day.

+2020s

-In April 2020, Embraer reported the completion of the first set of Super Tucanos out of the 12 on order, with an expected full delivery in 2021.
+In April 2020, Embraer reported the completion of the first set of Super Tucanos out of the 12 on order, with an expected full delivery in 2021, bolstering the capacity of the Air Force to engage in counter insurgency interdiction operations (COIN).